ethereum-optimism/design-docs/security/fma-multi-threaded-64-bit-cannon.md

 - **Risk Assessment:** High severity, low likelihood.
 - **Mitigations:** The 64-bit address space virtually eliminates memory exhaustion risks.
 Go's concurrent garbage collector automatically manages memory through scheduled background goroutines.
 - **Detection:** op-dispute-mon forecasts and alerts on undesirable game resolutions that would result due to a program crash.
 - **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).

+### Compromised Control Flow in the program

+- **Description:** This could theoretically occur when the op-program runs out of memory in a way that lets the attacker reuse code to subvert execution.
+- **Risk Assessment:** High severity, low likelihood.
+  - Low likelihood: This requires an attacker to craft inputs that not only induce high memory usage, but also corrupt or spray the heap in a way that either produces invalid fault proofs or prevents valid fault proofs from being generated.
+- **Mitigations:** As with [Insufficient memory in the program](#insufficient-memory-in-the-program), the 64-bit address space effectively prevents this from occurring.
+Furthermore, the Go runtime checks memory allocations against heap corruption.
+However, such memory protections may not hold due to bugs in the Go runtime.
+- **Detection:** op-dispute-mon forecasts and alerts on undesirable game resolutions that would result due to honest claims being disputed at the bottom of the game tree.
+- **Recovery Path(s)**: See [Fault Proof Recovery](https://www.notion.so/oplabs/RB-000-Fault-Proofs-Recovery-Runbook-8dad0f1e6d4644c281b0e946c89f345f).

 ### Failure to run correct VM based on prestate input